 The IRS will deposit your money directly into your bank account, send a paper check or a preloaded debit card.
 You will never have to pay a fee to collect your money.

-The IRS will never call, text or email you to verify your information.
-NEVER give your driver’s licence, Medicaid, credit card, bank or PayPal account numbers to anyone who contacts you.
+The IRS will never call, text, or email you to verify your information.
+NEVER give your driver’s license, Medicaid, credit card, bank or PayPal account numbers to anyone who contacts you.